-At March 29, 2008 we continue to recognize a full valuation allowance on our net deferred tax asset, which was initially reflected during our fiscal quarter ended December 31, 2006, due to the determination that it was more likely than not that we would not be able to utilize these benefits in the future.
-At this time, we continue to believe that it is more likely than not that we will not be able to utilize these benefits in the future.
-However, we continually monitor the assumptions and performance results to assess the realizability of the tax benefits of the U.S. and U.K. net operating losses and other deferred tax assets.
+At June 28, 2008, we continue to recognize a valuation allowance on our U.S. deferred tax asset, to the extent that we believe, that it is more likely than not that we will not utilize that portion of our U.S. NOL's that had accumulated over time.
+We continue to recognize a full valuation allowance on our U.K. net deferred tax asset, as we believe, at this time, that it is more likely than not that we will not be able to utilize our U.K. NOL's that had accumulated over time.
+However, we continually monitor the assumptions and performance results to assess the realizability of the tax benefits of the U.S. and U.K. net operating losses and other deferred tax assets, in accordance with the accounting standards.